Elsis-Sitati/bc-9-mini-matlab-clone/README.md

           a = [1,2,3,4]
           b = [123;456]
+* Storing and displaying content in the matrix

+          a
 * Adding matrices

+          a + 10
 * Transposing a matrice

+          a'
 * Generating matrices with zeros as elements

+          zeros(5,1)

 #Dependencies